(Varicose Veins of the Scrotum—Child)

 The doctor will ask about your child’s symptoms and medical history.
 A physical exam will be done.
 The doctor can make the diagnosis based on the physical exam.

-An ultrasound may be done if complications are expected.
+may be done if complications are expected.

 Treatment is not required in all cases.